confluentinc/examples/ccloud/README.md

 # Overview

 This Confluent Cloud demo showcases Hybrid Kafka Clusters from Self-Hosted to Confluent Cloud.
-This demo is the automated cloud version of the [Confluent Platform 4.1 Quickstart](https://docs.confluent.io/current/quickstart.html), but instead of KSQL stream processing running on your local install, it runs on your Confluent Cloud cluster.
+This demo is an expansion of the `KSQL Tutorial <https://docs.confluent.io/current/ksql/docs/tutorials/basics-local.html#create-a-stream-and-table>`__ , but instead of KSQL stream processing running on your local install, it runs on your Confluent Cloud cluster.
+There are also additional Confluent Platform components including Confluent Control Center and Confluent Replicator.

 This demo showcases:
 * Confluent Cloud
 * KSQL
 * Confluent Replicator
-* |c3|
+* Confluent Control Center

 ![image](docs/images/ccloud-demo-diagram.jpg)